jundalisay/match-palm/README.md

 This shows that applicant 2 is way better.

-This is even more true when the full essays are loaded at the Streamlit app (streamlit.py):
+This is even more true when the full essays are loaded at the Streamlit app (streamlit.py) which is live at https://apppy-barzqkyiobotiw23u5dmii.streamlit.app/

+Applicant 1:

 ![applicant1full.png](applicant1full.png)

+Applicant 2:

 ![applicant2full.png](applicant2full.png)